A most enjoyable holiday where we will remember for many year. We Hope to come back one day Thank you Very much for everything

 Lakshman Jhula

 This is a hanging bridge, which has been a popular attraction amongst the tourists visiting Rishikesh.
-Build in 1929, the suspension iron bridge Lakshman Jhula is believed to be the place where Rama's brother Lakshman crossed the river on a jute rope.
+Built in 1929, the suspension iron bridge Lakshman Jhula is believed to be the place where Rama's brother Lakshman crossed the river on a jute rope.
 Tourists can enjoy the breathtaking surroundings while standing on the bridge.

 Rishikund